 Jacobson sued.
 He lost first at the Massachusetts Supreme Court.
 That court denied him the authority to introduce any evidence, because it said that evidence “could not have changed the result.”

-Jacobson next went to the U.S. Supreme Court, where he claimed the mandatory vaccine was “an assault upon his person” and “hostile to the inherent right of every freeman to care for his own body and health in a way as to him seems best.”
+Jacobson next went to the U.S. Supreme Court, where he claimed the mandatory vaccines were unconstitutional, “an assault upon his person”, and “hostile to the inherent right of every freeman to care for his own body and health in a way as to him seems best.”
 The Court did not agree.

 Justice John Marshall Harlan began the Court’s 1905 decision in Massachusetts v.
 Jacobson by saying that liberty secured by the Constitution does not create “an absolute right in each person to be, at all times and in all circumstances, wholly freed from restraint.”
 Otherwise, we “would soon be confronted with disorder and anarchy.”